nostreets/nostreetsChartistScrollPlugIn.js/README.md

 # nostreetsChartistScrollPlugIn.js
-A Plugin For chartist.js that allow the user to across the x axis of the chart.
+A Plugin For chartist.js that allow the user to scroll across the x axis of the chart.

 #### Example
 ```javascript